JTP0501/Breakout-Game/README.md

 # Stages Configuration File

 The `stages.json` file is used to configure the stages in the game.
-Each stage is defined by their stage id <int>, P <int> its "weight" contribution to score, and a list of bricks <list[dict[str, int]]>.
+Each stage is defined by their stage id (type: int), P (type: int) its "weight" contribution to score, and a list of bricks (type: list[dict[str, int]]).

 ## Format